-- S. Knowink must escrow a copy of the code, trusted build, any verification/identification software used and installation instructions for safekeeping to the Commonwealth of PA and add the Commonwealth as a beneficiary to any Escrow accounts they have for safekeeping of the Poll Pad 1.3.3 code. - T. Knowink must provide fully prepared and version-controlled user and system manuals for counties purchasing the EPB.
-The manuals must clearly identify each user-configurable parameter.
-Copies of the final user manuals and any subsequent updated user manuals must be submitted to the Department before sale of the product or any subsequently approved product upgrades in Pennsylvania. - U. Counties must perform a thorough evaluation and User Acceptance Test of the EPB system before purchase.
-This test should include demonstrations of all expected activities occurring as part of the election, including interactions with the SURE system.
-This approval is based on a demonstration by the vendor and documentation reviews.
-Demonstration by the vendor cannot be considered equivalent to testing. - V. Counties implementing the Poll Pad 3.1.0 must work with Knowink to define and implement policies on data retention and archiving of the EPB system, including external servers and any removable media.
+- software for the EPB system.
+No additional software applications or utilities shall be installed on the Apple iPads being used at the polling place. - W. Jurisdictions implementing the Poll Pad 3.5.1 EPB system must keep an inventory of all the device identifiers deployed in the county.
+The systems must be audited at the beginning of the Election cycle for any required maintenance.
+Any devices decommissioned, returned or otherwise disposed of at the end of a lease or end of useful life must be permanently erased of any software and voter data.
+Counties must implement processes to ensure that the "clean wipe" is validated, documented, and maintained for audit purposes.
+Best practices on equipment sanitization are documented in publication NIST SP 800-88r1 and can be accessed at - https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-88r1.pdf - X. The counties must work with KNOWiNK to define and implement policies on data retention and archiving on all parts of the EPB system including external servers and removable media.
 Any election data stored on devices outside of the county network must be deleted and/or archived to physical media with access control as soon as it is no longer required, or no later than ninety (90) days after Election Day.
 Voter data shared with the vendor must be tracked and deleted to avoid data breaches.
 Counties must retain, as required by law, archived copies of data sent and received from the vendor for audit purposes.
-Knowink must keep audit logs of every data access event and make those audit logs available for inspection by the counties or the Bureau of Elections, upon request. - W. All jurisdictions implementing the Poll Pad 3.1.0 must carry out full Logic and Accuracy testing prior to every election on each device and maintain records of Page 13 of 27 this testing.
-The Department recommends creating a county-specific plan for Logic and Accuracy testing that includes all peripherals and anticipated checkin scenarios on Election Day, including any integrations.
-The vendor-supplied Logic and Accuracy checklist should be used as a reference but must not be accepted in lieu of a county-specific plan.

-- X. Knowink must provide audit log specification documentation to the Bureau of Elections and counties purchasing Poll Pad 3.1.0 system.
-The county election officials and IT personnel must work with Knowink to fully utilize and optimize the system-logging capabilities.
-The county must be able to identify and gather logs that provide audit trails of the election data preparation and transactions at the polling place, and logs that aid in identifying and managing security incidents, fraudulent activity and operational problems.
-Processes must be implemented to harvest and safekeep the logs after each election for future analysis and review.
-The log files must be extracted and saved in a manner that allows identifying the device from which the logs files were extracted.
-The EPB log files must be retained for five (5) years in accordance with the statutory retention period for poll books. - Y. Knowink must ensure that future releases of the software with enhanced security features are presented for approval to Department.
+KNOWiNK must maintain and retain audit logs of every data access event and make those audit logs available for inspection to the counties or the Department's Bureau of Elections upon request. - Y. All jurisdictions implementing the Poll Pad 3.5.1 must carry out full Logic and Accuracy testing prior to every election on each device and maintain records of his testing.
+The Department recommends creating a county-specific plan for Logic and Accuracy testing that includes all peripherals and anticipated check-in scenarios on Election Day, including any integrations.
+The vendor-supplied Logic and Accuracy checklist should be used as a reference but must not be accepted in lieu of a county-specific plan. - Z. KNOWiNK must provide audit log specification documentation to the Department's Bureau of Elections and counties purchasing or leasing the Poll Pad 3.5.1 system.
+County election officials and IT personnel must work with KNOWiNK to understand the systemlogging capabilities.
+The county must be able to identify and gather logs that provide an audit trail of the transactions at the polling place, and application suite audit logs or operating system logs that aid in identifying and managing security incidents, fraudulent activity, and operational problems.
+Processes must be implemented to harvest and safekeep the logs after every election for future analysis and review.